matthewpanizza/WaterNet23/README.md

 #### Autonomous (Aut)

-Changing the control mode to Sentry mode will send a target latitude and longitude waypoint to the vehicle and have the vehicle navigate to that point.
+Changing the control mode to autonomous mode will send a target latitude and longitude waypoint to the vehicle and have the vehicle navigate to that point.
 These GPS waypoints are fed into the CCHub via the USB port which is connected to companion computer.
 See the next section for information about the companion computer.

 ### Companion Computer and Waypoints

+The CCHub is set up to be connected over USB to a companion computer such as a Raspberry Pi for automated sending of GPS waypoints.
+There are a series of commands that can be sent to the CCHub which are then transmitted to the water vehicles.
 See the [Companion Computer to CCHub Command Structure](#companion-computer-to-cchub-command-structure) section for how to send the GPS waypoints to the CCHub.

 ### Light Tower Statuses